KirbJack/DiscGolfSkillApp/README.md

 # DiscGolfSkillApp
-Idea for an extension of a disc golf app to suggest a course with difficulty based upon users input for their skill level
+Idea for an extension of a disc golf app to suggest a course based upon users input for their skill level